 Section 20.21.90 Appeal.

-For appeals of a Board recommendation on any recognition, modification, or de-recognition of a Point of Cultural Interest under this Chapter.
+For appeals of a Board recommendation on any recognition, modification, or de-recognition of a Point of Cultural Interest under this Chapter, see Section 20.15.090(B).
 City Council actions are final and non-appealable.

 CERTIFICATES OF APPROPRIATENESS